 The landscape of perception concerning gaps is indeed changing.
 Shavanare indicates that when once upon a time, models were instructed to close their gaps to be more appealing, they are now at times encouraged and motivated to widen them!
 Additionally, she is clear that she has receive compliments on her smile on other occasions and while she does not lean on external validation for security, it did help her feel more comfortable about her smile.
 Positive feedback is of course a good sign as it indicates that the public is potentially re-shaping their perception about gap toothed smiles.
 In the end, regardless of if we have gaps or not, when it comes to our differences so we must do what Shavanare calls learning to embrace our own brand of uniqueness!
 And we are so happy that she does 🙂

 Jacinth specialises in sci-fi and spec-fic.
 She is a holder of a BA in Literatures in English with Education (First Class Honours) and a PhD in the same field.
 She is a dual citizen of St. Vincent and the Grenadines and Barbados, an avid reader, teacher, writer, academic, traveler, eater, empath, egalitarian, aspiring polyglot and Christian.
-She is married to Allan Howard and lives with him on a little rock in the Atlantic with their son.
+She is married to Allan and lives with him on a little rock in the Atlantic with their son and daughter.

 View all posts by Dr. Jaci Howard